litmuschaos/litmus/experiments/generic/cpu_hog/README.md

 ## Details

 -   In this experiment, a CPU spike is given to a pod running on some node.
 The amount of CPU spike will be equal to the CPU capacity of the node on which the pod is scheduled.
+-   This test is in alpha state and recovery may have to be done manually.

 ## Associated Chaos Utils